 What if you have more linebacker types on your roster than you do defensive linemen?
 This is where a 4-4 might be a sound football defense for kids to consider.
 A 4-4 youth football defense still commits eight defenders close to the line of scrimmage.

 This allows you to stop the run like the 6-2 defense.
 Your four linebackers will now have to understand run flow to and away from them.
 If you have three or four players with a nose for the ball, the 4-4 defense might be for you.
+Just make sure you incorporate some youth football drills to help your linebackers with this scheme.

 These days, more and more youth football coaches are spreading the field with their formations.
 Right or wrong, it is happening.
 There are several ways to defend this.
 We would first recommend that you still defend the run first.
 Don’t let a 10-year-old quarterback scare you out of your run defense.
 You could, however, adjust with a 4-4 defense.
 A 4-4 defense will allow you to cover the slot receivers and still be a factor defending the run.